 The Arabian Oryx was extinct in the wilderness and just a handful of representatives remained in captivity.
 Conservation efforts of a couple of zoos saved the species and today more than 1.000 animals roam the wilderness.

 With only 27 birds left in the wild, the California Condor was on the step of extinction.
 The successful in-captivity breeding program saved the species and today there are thousands of these birds flying in the Californian skies.

-As a result of human factors (poachers and loss of habitat) or disease outbreaks the following species were almost extinct, bred in captivity and made a comeback thanks to zoos: Przewalski’s Horse, Carroboree Frog, Bongo, Regent Honeyeater, Panamanian Golden Frog, Bellinger River Turtle, Golden Lion Tamarin and Amur Leopard.
+As a result of human factors (poachers and loss of habitat) or disease outbreaks, the following species were almost extinct, bred in captivity, and made a comeback thanks to zoos: Przewalski’s Horse, Corroboree Frog, Bongo, Regent Honeyeater, Panamanian Golden Frog, Bellinger River Turtle, Golden Lion Tamarin and Amur Leopard.